Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

 \subsection{Simulation-Based Inference}

-The multi-scale modeling techniques discussed above enhance our ability to simulate astrophysical systems.
+The multiscale modeling techniques discussed above enhance our ability to simulate astrophysical systems.
 These forward models now capture phenomena from cosmological structure formation to stellar atmospheres.
-However, modeling sophistication exacerbates a fundamental challenge: how do we perform statistical inference when comparing complex simulations to observational data?
+However, modeling sophistication exacerbates a fundamental challenge: How do we perform statistical inference when comparing complex simulations with observational data?